-Salisbury man jailed for breaking into vehicles on Confederate Avenue - Salisbury Post
+Blotter: Salisbury man jailed for breaking into vehicles around Confederate Avenue - Salisbury Post

-Salisbury man jailed for breaking into vehicles on Confederate Avenue
+Blotter: Salisbury man jailed for breaking into vehicles around Confederate Avenue

 SALISBURY — A Salisbury man is facing a bevy of charges following a string of vehicle break-ins last month.